 5.3.5 For Tungsten Steel

 5.3.5.1 Take 1.00 g of the sample and add 10 ml of concentrated hydrochloric acid.
 Heat till reaction subsides.
 Add concentrated nitric acid in small quantity and digest till bright yellow precipitate of tungstic oxide is formed.
 Evaporate to syrupy consistency.
 Repeat the evaporation’ once more with 5 ml of concentrated hydrochloric acid.
 Add 5 ml of concentrated hydrochloric acid and dilute to 100 ml.
-Boil for one or two minutes and allow to settle for 15 minutes.
+Boil for one or two minutes and allow to settle for 15 min.
 Filter through a paper pad and wash the residue thoroughly with dilute hydrochloric acid (1 : 50) and twice with hot water.
 Reserve the filtrate and washings (F1).

 5.3.5.2 Digest the precipitate (5.3.5.1) with 30 ml of dilute ammonium hydroxide solution (1 : 1), filter and wash with dilute ammonium hydroxide (1 : 99).
 Add 5 g of tartaric acid to the filtrate.
 Neutralize the solution with dilute hydrochloric acid (1 : 1) and add about 10 ml of concentrated hydrochloric acid.
 Dilute to 100 ml and warm: Pass the hydrogen sulphide gas under pressure.
 Filter and wash with hydrogen sulphide wash solution.
 Discard the filtrate.
-Ignite the residue at 500 °C -525 °C. Cool and dissolve in 20 ml of dilute ammonium hydroxide solution (1 : 1) and filter.
+Ignite the residue at 500 °C to 525 °C. Cool and dissolve in 20 ml of dilute ammonium hydroxide solution (1 : 1) and filter.
 Mix the filtrate with the filtrate F1 obtained in 5.3.5.1.
 Dilute the combined filtrate to 200 ml and follow the procedure as specified in 5.3.2 and 5.3.3.

 5.3.6 For High Silicon Steel

 5.3.6.1 Take 1.00 g of the sample, add 10 ml of concentrated hydrochloric acid and a few drops of concentrated nitric acid dropwise.
 Evaporate to syrupy consistency.
 To further dehydrate, add 5 ml of concentrated hydrochloric acid, evaporate and bake.
 Cool and add 5 ml of concentrated hydrochloric acid and dilute to 100 ml.
-Boil for one or two minutes and allow to settle for 15 minutes.
+Boil for one or two minutes and allow to settle for 15 min.
 Filter through a filter pad and wash the residue thoroughly with dilute hydrochloric acid (1 : 50) and then twice with shot water.
 Reserve the filtrate and washing (F2).

-5.3.6.2 Ignite the residue in a platinum crucible at a temperature 500-525 ºC.
+5.3.6.2 Ignite the residue in a platinum crucible at a temperature 500 ºC to 525 ºC.
 Cool and add 2 ml of dilute sulphuric acid (1 : 4) and 2 ml of hydrofluoric acid.
 Evaporate to fumes and add another 2 ml of hydrofluoric acid and evaporate again.
 Cool, dilute with water, warm again and filter through filter pad.
 Add this filtrate to the filtrate F2 obtained in 5.3.6.1.
 Dilute the combined filtrate to 200 ml and follow the procedure as specified in 5.3.2 and 5.3.3.

 6 CALCULATION